RADESH626/black-noise-nextjs/memory-bank/progress.md

 # Project Progress

 ## Current Status:
+- The `UsuarioSchema` has been refactored to remove the `nombreUsuario` field, simplifying the login process to use `correo` as the sole unique identifier.
+- All references to `nombreUsuario` in `src/components/layout/admin/dashboards/UsuariosClientPage.jsx`, `src/app/acciones/UsuariosActions.js`, `src/app/acciones/PagoActions.js`, `src/app/acciones/DesignActions.js`, and `src/app/api/administrador/usuarios/route.js` have been updated or removed.
+- The `memory-bank/functionalities/UserManagement.md` documentation has been updated to reflect this change.
 - The `Pedido` model has been updated to include a `paymentId` field, ensuring a direct link to the payment transaction.
 - The `GestionDePedidosYPagos.md` documentation has been updated to reflect this change and the "payment first" flow.
 - The `Pago` model now correctly uses the centralized `MetodoPago` enum, replacing hardcoded values.